dan-altamirano/proyecto-factpro/README.md

 ## Developers
 - Alrtamirano Morelos Dan.
 All permits.
 - Salas Dimas Carlos.
 All permits.
-- Alex Dey Rodriguez.
+- Alejandro Rodríguez Martínez.
 All permits.

 ## Users
 ### Users with no registration